patrickkunka/mixitup/docs/mixitup.BasePrototype.md

 ### <a id="mixitup.BasePrototype.extend">mixitup.BasePrototype.extend</a>

+Performs a shallow extend on the class's prototype, enabling the addition of multiple new members to the class in a single operation.

 |   |Type | Name | Description
 |---|--- | --- | ---
 |Param   |`object` | `extension` |
 |Returns |`void` |

-Performs a shallow extend on the class's prototype, enabling the addition of multiple new members to the class in a single operation.

 ### <a id="mixitup.BasePrototype.addAction">mixitup.BasePrototype.addAction</a>

+Registers an action function to be executed at a predefined hook.

 |   |Type | Name | Description
 |---|--- | --- | ---